Prabhas9vegi/flask-notes-app-new/README.md

 ## Functionality
 ### **1. User Authentication**
 - **Sign Up:** Users provide email, name, and password.
-  - Passwords are hashed using secure algorithms before saving to the database.
+  - Passwords are hashed securely before saving to the database.
-  - Validation ensures emails are unique.
+  - Validation ensures unique emails.
-- **Login:** Users can log in with their registered credentials.
+- **Login:** Users can log in with registered credentials.
-  - Session management ensures users stay logged in across pages.
+  - Sessions maintain login state across pages.
-- **Logout:** Clears user session and redirects to login page.
+- **Logout:** Clears session and redirects to login page.

 ### **2. Notes Management**
-- **Create Note:** Logged-in users can create new notes with a title and content.
+- **Create Note:** Logged-in users can create notes with title and content.
-- **View Notes:** Users can see all their notes in a list or dashboard.
+- **View Notes:** All notes displayed in a personal dashboard.
-- **Edit/Delete Note:** Users can update or delete their own notes.
+- **Edit/Delete Note:** Users can modify or remove their own notes only.
-  - Only the owner of the note can perform these actions for security.

 ### **3. Routing & Pages**
-- `/` → Redirects to `/login` if not authenticated.
+- `/` → Redirects to `/login` if unauthenticated
-- `/login` → User login page.
+- `/login` → Login page
-- `/signup` → New user registration page.
+- `/signup` → New user registration
-- `/dashboard` → User’s notes dashboard after login.
+- `/dashboard` → User’s notes dashboard
-- `/add-note` → Page to add a new note.
+- `/add-note` → Add a new note
-- `/edit-note/<id>` → Edit a specific note.
+- `/edit-note/<id>` → Edit an existing note
-- `/delete-note/<id>` → Delete a specific note.
+- `/delete-note/<id>` → Delete a note

 ### **4. Database**
-- Uses **SQLite** (`database.db`) for storing users and notes.
+- **Changed from SQLite → PostgreSQL (Render Cloud Database)**
 - Tables:
   - `User` → id, email, first_name, password
   - `Note` → id, title, content, owner_id